-Two years ago I met Etel at a Chilean reunion party.
-It was an emotional event and I was re-connecting with other Chileans from fugee Cambridge that I hadn’t seen since childhood.
+Two years ago I met Ethel at a Chilean reunion party.
+It was an emotional event.
+I was re-connecting with other Chileans from Cambridge that I hadn’t seen since childhood.

-We’d been rounded up by Scapegoat Productions (Camila, Lautaro & Kip) who were working on their film ‘hora chilena’, a documentary narrating the story of the Chilean refugee community in Cambridge as the two protagonists come to terms with their past and passage to England.
+We’d been rounded up by Scapegoat Productions (Camila, Lautaro & Kip) who were working on their documentary ‘hora chilena’, a film narrating the story of the Chilean refugee community in Cambridge.

-Etel was sat on a bench outside the Cambridge University Social club.
+Ethel was sat on a bench outside the Cambridge University Social club.
 Camila pointed her out to me as I’d been asking who had known Santiago when we’d first arrived in the UK.
-I shimmied over to Etel, rather shy and nervous, and introduced myself as the granddaughter of Santiago Bell.
+I shimmied over to Ethel and introduced myself as the granddaughter of Santiago Bell.
 Her eyes welled up with tears ‘I saw Santiago when he arrived’.
 She went on ‘He was so badly mistreated, he arrived a broken man’…

-Having been knocked sideways by this, I made my apologies and quickly headed towards the bar.
+Shocked by what she’d said, I made my apologies and headed towards the bar.
 I simply couldn’t bear to hear any more.
-After a couple of berry ciders however , l composed myself and went back to talk to her and thank her for everything she had done for us and the community.
-That was the beginning of my friendship with this extraordinary woman.
+After a couple of berry ciders , l composed myself, went back and thanked her for everything she had done for my family.
+This was to be the beginning of my friendship with this extraordinary woman.

 Since that fateful meeting, I have relished many long walks to her bungalow, contemplating what I will learn.
-The visits are never short and I’m often left emotionally and intellectually wrung out.
-Last Monday I spent the morning with her, sifting through letters she’d sent and received from Chile during the 1970’s and 80’s.
-Mothers documenting their son’s arrests, women searching for their husbands, families asking for asylum.
+Visits to Ethel’s house are often emotionally and intellectually challenging.
+Last Monday I spent the morning with her, sifting through letters she’d sent and received from Chile during the 1970’s and 80’s: Mothers documenting their son’s arrests, women searching for their husbands, families asking for asylum.
 Some they managed to save, others not.
 Ethel’s memories and experiences are an invaluable source of oral history that shed light on our early years as refugees in the UK.
 It is for this reason that the work Ethel and the Chile Human Rights Committee carried out, must be preserved for future generations to enjoy.